MITLibraries/mitlib-wp-network/.github/README.md

 This tool allows us to provide secret values for use by Composer during application deploys.

+Please see the readme for that project for [installation](https://github.com/pantheon-systems/terminus-secrets-manager-plugin#installation) and [usage](https://github.com/pantheon-systems/terminus-secrets-manager-plugin#terminus-secrets-manager-commands) instructions.

 #### Required build secrets

 - `ACF_PRO_KEY` - License key necessary for installing the Advanced Custom Fields Pro plugin